zmip/ATEM-Animation-Generator/README.md

 ## Supported devices

 * ATEM Mini

 * ATEM Mini Pro

 * ATEM Mini Pro ISO

 * ATEM Mini Extreme

 * ATEM Mini Extreme ISO

 * ATEM Television Studio

 * ATEM 1 M/E Production Switcher

 * ATEM 2 M/E Production Switcher

 * ATEM Production Studio 4K

 * ATEM 1 M/E Production Studio 4K

 * ATEM 2 M/E Production Studio 4K

 * ATEM 2 M/E Broadcast Studio 4K

 * ATEM 4 M/E Broadcast Studio 4K

 * ATEM Television Studio HD

 * ATEM Television Studio Pro HD

 * ATEM Television Studio Pro 4K

 * ATEM Constellation 8K

+## Development information

+A minimal PHP-based build environment is included in the project.
+It basically allows you to run it on a local webserver in two modes: in **debug** mode, the CSS and JS files are linked into the HTML GUI file (faster).
+In **build** mode, the minimized CSS and JS files are injected into the HTML GUI file (slower) to produce a single portable distributable HTML file that runs the entire application.
+Check the /build directory to see what's expected there.
+Use your favorite job runner to minimize the CSS and JS files after they've been edited.